Digitized counterdiabatic quantum critical dynamics: Results

-Counterdiabatic driving makes it possible to implement and fast-forward an adiabatic reference trajectory in an arbitrarily short time.
-It relies on the geometric properties of eigenstates and does not require any dissipative processes.
-Diabatic excitations are canceled out by an auxiliary driving term added to the Hamiltonian, $\mathcal{H}(\lambda) = H(\lambda) + \dot{\lambda} A_{\lambda}$, where $A_{\lambda}$ is known as the adiabatic gauge potential (AGP) or gauge connection~\cite{demirplak2003adiabatic,berry2009transitionless,kolodrubetz2017geometry}.
+Counterdiabatic driving enables the implementation of adiabatic reference trajectories in arbitrarily short times.
+Diabatic excitations are canceled out by an auxiliary term added to the Hamiltonian, $\mathcal{H}(\lambda) = H(\lambda) + \dot{\lambda} A_{\lambda}$, where $A_{\lambda}$ is the adiabatic gauge potential (AGP)~\cite{demirplak2003adiabatic,berry2009transitionless,kolodrubetz2017geometry}.
+The time-dependent factors in $\mathcal{H}(\lambda)$ are illustrated in~\figlabel{fig:schematic}b.
 Solving the AGP exactly requires diagonalizing the many-body Hamiltonian and is, therefore, only possible for small systems.
 Furthermore, $A_{\lambda}$ generally consists of highly non-local many-body couplings, which prohibits its exact implementation.
-Local approximations are therefore often employed~\cite{delcampo2012assisted,saberi2014adiabatic,claeys2019floquet,takahashi2024shortcuts}.
-To improve the performance of such local CD protocols in mimicking adiabatic dynamics through a phase transition, the use of additional control terms has been suggested to avoid traversing the critical point \cite{Rams2019,morawetz2024efficient}.
+Local approximations are therefore often employed~\cite{delcampo2012assisted,saberi2014adiabatic,claeys2019floquet,takahashi2024shortcuts,barone_counterdiabatic2024,morawetz2024efficient}.
+One such approximation is obtained through a nested-commutator (NC) series expansion~\cite{claeys2019floquet}